patilujjwal899/razorpay-clone/README.md

 This project is a clone of Razorpay, a popular online payment gateway.
 It allows users to make online payments securely and easily.

-## Features

-- **Payment Gateway Integration:** Implements the core functionality of a payment gateway, allowing users to make online payments.
-- **User Authentication:** Secure user authentication to ensure the safety of user information.
-- **Transaction History:** Keeps track of user transactions for reference.

 ## Technologies Used

 - **Frontend:** HTML,Tailwind CSS